stackabletech/t2/templates/ionos-rocky-8/readme.txt

 If you want to execute a command on the host, you can add a command as a second param, e.g.

 ./stackable.sh orchestrator "kubectl get nodes"

-VPN

-In the folder resources/wireguard-client-config/ you find a bunch of prepared Wireguard configs to access the cluster via a VPN.
-Please refer to the Wireguard docs for your OS to learn how to apply the config.
-You only need one of the files, we provide several of them if you are using the cluster with multiple users.